bikespace/bikespace/bikespace_api/README.md

 To develop the API locally you'll require the following things:
  - Python version 3.12.0 or greater
- - Postgres database running on port 5432, version 15 or greater
+ - Postgres databases running on port 5432, version 15 or greater

 ## Database

-To successfully run the API locally we require a Postgres database running along side the Flask application.
+To successfully develop and run the API locally we require two Postgres databases running along side the Flask application.
 You will have to install Postgres on your system and run the set-up steps noted below.
 Once set up, ensure that Postgres is running in port `5432` with an empty database `bikespace_dev` with default credentials of `postgres:postgres` (i.e. username and password are both `postgres`).
+You will also need an empty database `bikespace_test` with the same configuration to run unit tests.

 Setting up the database:
 ```shell